'Orlando' (1992) by Sally Potter

 Whenever you're sick and want something fun and absorbing to watch while you drink tea and become one with the couch.
 You can alternate blowing your nose with gasping at Quentin Crisp's delightful transformation into Queen Elizabeth I.

 Whenever you're feeling bored with the low-budget, eyesore indie films of the past few years.
-Orlando might have premiered at Sundance, but it wasn't exactly a cheap film.
+"Orlando" might have premiered at Sundance, but it wasn't exactly a cheap film.
 With a budget of $5M (approximately $8.7M in 2017), Sally Potter was able to maximize her production dollars by shooting in Russia.
 Surprisingly, she also got her first round of funding from Russia after every major source in Britain rejected her.
-In an interview with The LA Times, Potter says the film, "would have cost $30 million if we had made it in the States."
+In an interview with The LA Times, Potter says the film "would have cost $30 million if we had made it in the States."
 I believe it.
-In my opinion, the production value of this film is on par with Shakespeare in Love, which was made for $25M in 1998 and won the Academy Award for Best Picture.
+In my opinion, the production value of this film is on par with "Shakespeare in Love" (Madden, 1998), which was made for $25M and won the Academy Award for Best Picture.

 Worst time to watch:

 When you don't feel like watching a British period film.
 I know some people who love this genre and are always in the mood to watch, but I'm not one of them.
-I still haven't seen Love & Friendship because even though I'm sure I'll like it, the act of watching it feels like a chore.
-I tried to watch Downtown Abbey one time when I was hungover and got through half an episode before I had to shut it off.
+I still haven't seen "Love & Friendship" (Stillman, 2016) because even though I'm sure I'll like it, the act of watching it feels like a chore.
+I tried to watch "Downtown Abbey" one time when I was hungover and got through half an episode before I had to shut it off.
 I couldn't understand them!
 And my sleepy, headache-y, where-the-fuck-is-my-tuna-melt, state of mind didn't exactly make me the most attentive viewer.

 I was an English major in college, but I didn't really care about my Shakespeare and Early British Literature classes.
 I understood their necessity and value, but I was never going to be excited about them.
 The style and aesthetics just didn't (and still don't) appeal to me most of the time.
-If your tastes are similar to mine, just trust me and wait until you can handle the genre before you press play on Orlando.
+If your tastes are similar to mine, just trust me and wait until you can handle the genre before you press play on "Orlando."

 Where to watch:

 Sign your boyfriend up for a free Sundance Now trial via his Amazon Prime account.
 Just don't forget to cancel it in seven days or you'll look like an asshole.
 If you live in NYC, you could also hit up Anthology Film Archives on 4.15 or 4.19.
-Orlando is playing as part of their Trans Film series.
+"Orlando" is playing as part of their Trans Film series.

 Quick summary: